-Welcome to the official website for the Laboratory Animal Medicine Club at Texas A&M University College of Veterinary Medicine and Biomedical Sciences!
+Welcome to the official website for the Laboratory Animal Medicine Club at Texas A&M University School of Veterinary Medicine and Biomedical Sciences!
 We are a student chapter of the American Society of Laboratory Animal Practitioners.
 Our organization is dedicated to providing education and opportunities to those interested in pursing a career in laboratory animal medicine.

 - Interesting speakers